nlxai/sdk/packages/website/src/content/02-02-touchpoint-ui-theming.md

 ## Dark Mode Support

 Touchpoint automatically adapts your theme for both light and dark modes.
+Use the `light-dark()` method for accent colors to provide accents for either mode.
 Set your preferred mode using the `colorMode` prop:

 ```javascript
 const touchpointInstance = await nlxai.touchpointUi.create({